Last updated: 14 March 2023

 By Jill Arul

 To make going digital simple and sustainable, the Infocomm Media Development Authority (IMDA) introduced the Chief Technology Officer-as-a-Service (CTO-as-a-Service) to provide SMEs the confidence and convenience to go digital.
-Through CTO-as-a-Service, SMEs can choose from a variety of market-proven, cost-effective solutions supported by reliable vendors as well as access to a pool of experienced digital consultants.
+Through CTO-as-a-Service, SMEs can choose from a variety of market-proven, cost-effective solutions supported by reliable vendors as well as access to a pool of experienced digital transformation consultants.

 Taking the first digital step